-- The level 7 pass threshold for integrated master's represents a higher standard of work than the undergraduate threshold (levels 4-6).
-This applies to level 7 modules taken at stage 3, where there may be a mixture of level 6 and level 7 modules. - 5.5 The weighted arithmetic mean of the grade points associated with the relevant grades is calculated to arrive at the overall module grade (see also appendix 4). - 5.6 Occasionally, several assessment tasks (sub-elements) contribute to a single element.
+- 5.1 The grade(s) awarded to the summative assessment piece(s), is / are used to determine whether or not the module learning outcomes have been achieved, and therefore whether the module credits have been attained. - 5.2 Where a module has one assessment element, the grade associated with that element goes forward as the module grade and determines whether or not the module has been passed. - 5.3 Where a module has more than one element of assessment, each individual element contributes to the demonstration of learning outcomes, so each must achieve at least the minimum pass grade.
+An exception to this is when a marginal fail grade is achieved in an element of a module, then providing at least a low 3rd grade has been achieved for the module as a whole, the student's performance is recorded as a pass for that module. - 5.4 The minimum grade for a pass is a low 3rd. - 5.5 The weighted arithmetic mean of the grade points associated with the relevant grades is calculated to arrive at the overall module grade (see also appendix 4). - 5.6 Occasionally, several assessment tasks (sub-elements) contribute to a single element.
 Unlike elements, individual sub-elements themselves do not have to be passed.
 The definitive module information in CourseLoop describes the way in which sub-elements contribute to an element grade (for example, all grades are equally weighted, or the lowest grade is disregarded).
 Grade points are accordingly aggregated to arrive at the element grade.
-When determining whether a module has been passed and the credits attained, it is the element grade(s) that is/are considered (see also appendix 4).
+When determining whether a module has been passed and the credits attained, it is the element grade(s) that is / are considered.